bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 ## Overview

-In this week's virtual classes, you'll cover GraphQL, including using the Apollo Server and Apollo Boost to set up `typeDefs` and `resolvers`, making queries and mutations, and utilizing GraphQL Playground.
+In this week's virtual classes, you'll cover GraphQL, including using the Apollo Server to set up `typeDefs` and `resolvers`, making queries and mutations, and utilizing GraphQL Playground.
 You will also go over JSON Web Tokens and the `useEffect` Hook.

 ## Virtual Classes